-If you would like to find out more or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission ('ASIC') website (www.moneysmart.gov.au) has a managed funds fee calculator to help you check out different fee options.
+If you would like to find out more or see the impact of the fees based on your own circumstances, the Australian Securities and Investments Commission ('ASIC') Moneysmart website (www.moneysmart.gov.au) has a managed funds fee calculator to help you check out different fee options.

-The information in the following Fees and Costs Summary can be used to compare costs between managed investment schemes.
-These fees and costs may be deducted from your money, from the returns on your investment or from the assets of the Fund as a whole.
+The information in the following Fees and Costs Summary can be used to compare costs between simple managed investment schemes.
+The fees and costs charged by the Fund may be deducted from your account, from the returns on your investment or from the Fund's assets as a whole.
 Taxes are set out in Section 11 of this PDS.
-You should read all the information about the fees and costs because it is important to understand their impact on your investment.
+You should read all information about fees and costs because it is important to understand their impact on your investment.